 As a family caregiver, you may feel overwhelmed with your responsibilities.
 It happens to everyone.
 Caring for an older person can be stressful.
 But the situation can be made all the more difficult when it is a loved one.
 Luckily, there is somewhere to turn when you are looking for advice, useful information, or simply need to vent – a senior care advisor.

-What is a Senior Care Advisor?
+What is a senior care manager?

-If you want to contact a senior care advisor, but are unsure where to start, these questions will help.
+If you want to contact a senior care manager, but are unsure where to start, these questions will help.
 Once you feel comfortable enough to begin the conversation with your advisor, you’ll be amazed by how much useful information they can provide.

 - What Can You Tell Me About Yourself?
 This is always a nice and simple way to start.
 This will give you a chance to get to know the care advisor a bit, and may make you feel a little more comfortable about confiding in them.
 It may also help you to know that it is a real person on the other line who understands what you are going through.
 From here, you can get into more specific senior care advisor questions.

 - What is Your Experience/Qualifications?
 Next, ask about their professional qualifications and their experience as a care advisor.
 Learn more about their professional background and what their skills are.
 In some cases, you will find that senior care advisors have cared for an elderly loved one themselves and that they understand emotionally what you are going through at the moment.